 Dice, then saute the vegetables in the same dutch oven until soft.

-- Defrost meat ahead of time to ensure it cooks through evenly
+- Defrost meat ahead of time to ensure it cooks evenly

-- Pat dry the meat before pan searing it in order to achieve the crispy crust.
+- Pat dry the meat before pan-searing it in order to achieve a crispy crust.

 - The vegetables can easily be substituted for in-season veggies.

 - Store leftovers in an airtight container for up to 3 days.